mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 77 - Timestamps/readme.md

 ![Code Smell 77 - Timestamps](Code%20Smell%2077%20-%20Timestamps.gif)

 *Timestamps are widely used.
-They have a central issuing authority and do not go back, do they?*
+They have a central issuing authority and don't go back, do they?*

 > TL;DR: Don't use timestamps for sequence.
 Centralize and lock your issuer.